-Energy-efficient and environmentally friendly refrigerators and air conditioners will be widely accessible and more affordable in Senegal through a new funding mechanism.
-ECOWAS Refrigerators and Air Conditioners Initiative (ECOFRIDGES) Senegal, coordinated by the Agence pour l’Économie et la Maîtrise de l’Energie and the Direction de l’Environnement et des Etablissements Classés , collaborates with Senelec, La Banque Agricole as a partner bank, and Electronic Corp and SENFROID as cooling equipment providers to facilitate access to these refrigerators and air conditioners to households through a refundable green credit through prepaid electricity refills (Woyofal).
+Energy-efficient and environmentally-friendly refrigerators and air conditioners will be widely accessible and more affordable in Senegal through a new funding mechanism.
+ECOWAS Refrigerators and Air Conditioners Initiative (ECOFRIDGES) Senegal, coordinated by the Agency for the Economy and the Control of Energy (AEME) and the Directorate of the Environment and Classified Establishments (DEEC), collaborates with Senelec, La Banque Agricole as a partner bank, and Electronic Corp and SENFROID as cooling equipment providers to facilitate access to these refrigerators and air conditioners to households through a refundable green credit through prepaid electricity refills (Woyofal).

-ECOFRIDGES Sénégal is a United for Efficiency programme of the United Nations Environment Programme (UNEP U4E ) programme in partnership with l’Agence pour l’Économie et la Maitrise de l’Énergie (AEME), la Direction de l’Environnement et des Établissements Classes (DEEC), Basel Agency for Sustainable Energy (BASE), la Société Nationale d’Électricité et du Gaz (Senelec) and La Banque Agricole (LBA).
+ECOFRIDGES Sénégal is a United Nations Environment Programme United for Efficiency (UNEP U4E) project in partnership with the Agency for the Economy and the Control of Energy (AEME), the Directorate of the Environment and Classified Establishments (DEEC), Basel Agency for Sustainable Energy (BASE), la Société Nationale d’Électricité et du Gaz (Senelec) and La Banque Agricole (LBA).
 It aims to mobilize investment in energy-efficient and environmentally friendly cooling solutions and recycle old appliances.
 The initiative is financially supported by K-CEP (Kigali Cooling Efficiency Programme).

 The countries of the Economic Community of West African States (ECOWAS) are experiencing significant economic and demographic growth, leading to an increasing demand for domestic refrigerators and individual air conditioners.
 Cooling products are essential to the health, well-being and competitiveness of these economies, but they pose critical problems in terms of energy consumption and environmental impact.
 Second-hand models that often contain environmentally harmful refrigerants can consume two to three times more energy than the efficient model options available today.